Alum Notes: Class Connections

 Fall 2000 was extremely busy in the area of alumni affairs.
 There was considerable activity in many chapters.

 The first-ever Berklee alumni event in Texas took place in Austin on October 5.
 Singer, songwriter, and popular Berklee professor Livingston Taylor was welcomed by Texas alumni chapter president, Sarah Walter Sharp '95.
 Close to 30 guests enjoyed Taylor's insights gleaned from his experience performing thousands of shows over the past 30 years.
-Drawing from his recently published book, Stage Performance , Taylor described how a performance is a conversation between the performer and the audience.
-For more information on how to get involved with Berklee alums in Austin, contact Sarah Walter Sharp at <email@example.com>.
+Drawing from his recently published book, Stage Performance [see the book review in this issue], Taylor described how a performance is a conversation between the performer and the audience.
+For more information on how to get involved with Berklee alums in Austin, contact Sarah Walter Sharp at <firstname.lastname@example.org>.

 On October 24, SESAC hosted a panel called Careers in Sound Design.
 Panelists included alumni Chris Bertollotti '87, Marcus Farney '90, Paul Goldman '93, Joe O'Connell '88, and special guest Jason Kaplan.
 The discussion covered the growing field of sound design and ways to become established in it, and examined impressive examples of the panelists' work.
 A big thank-you goes to Linda Lorence '87 of SESAC and all of the panelists for making this happen.